siddhantdubey/Senkovi/README.md

 - You're letting code you didn't write execute on your machine if you run this locally.
 This could potentially brick your computer.
 - It is really slow.
 Hopefully speed picks up as OpenAI improves their infra for GPT-4.

+## Attributions
+The test buggy_program in this repo is from [Wolverine](https://github.com/biobootloader/wolverine/tree/main).

 ## Contributions
 I would love your contributions.
 Just make a Pull Request and add what you think might be cool.